-As soon as the holiday season begins, excited youngsters begin making out their wish lists.
-Although it’s a tradition, this is also a potential source of frustration and unhappiness.
+As soon as the holiday season begins, excited youngsters start their wish lists.
+Although it’s a tradition, it’s also a potential source of frustration and unhappiness.
 Not being able to buy their dream gift, or not having the funds to buy as much as they may be expecting can result in Christmas morning meltdowns.
 In order to avoid these as much as possible, we asked a couple of experts for their advice on how parents can help to manage their kids’ expectations during the holiday season.
-Here are their suggestions.

 Promote gratitude and appreciation.